filakhtov/gentoo-use-docs/x11-libs/libva-vdpau-driver.md

 It is safe to disable this flag, however it can be useful when troubleshooting.

 ### opengl
 Pass the `--enable-glx` option to the configure script.
 Enable support for accelerated rendering and scaling video output via OpenGL API using the GLX (OpenGL Extension to the X Window System).
+It is worth noting that GLX part of the `libva` library is deprecated in favour of EGL.

 It is recommended to enable this flag on supported systems.